budacom/helm-lnd/README.md

 When the node is firts started, it will not have a wallet.
 We recommend to disable `lnd.unlock` until a wallet is created or recovered.

-To create a wallet, you can un the *lnd cli*:
+To create a wallet, you can run the *lnd cli*:

 ```
-kubectl exec -ti ${RELEASE_NAME}-0 -- lncli --tlscertpath /root/.lnd/data/tls.cert create
+kubectl exec -ti ${RELEASE_NAME}-0 -- lncli --tlscertpath /root/.lnd/data/certs/tls.cert create
 ```

 The follow the instructions to create or to recover a wallet.